Juniorffonseca/valorant-predictor/README.md

 Graph representing the probabilities of team 1 to win based on the output of the neural network.
 Red represents matches in which team 1 did not win.
 The green ones won.
-It is possible to notice that the density peaks occur before and after 50%, representing that when the output was greater than 50%, in most cases, the teams actually won and when it was less than 50%, they lost.
+It is possible to notice that the density peaks occur before and after 50%, representing that when the probability was greater than 50%, in most cases, the teams actually won and when it was less than 50%, they lost.

 ## Confusion matrix
 ![matriz_de_confusao](https://user-images.githubusercontent.com/94936578/231940287-e96ea578-3e27-4c47-a356-6835cb7315c2.jpeg)